 Most adults starting treatment will refer themselves.
 This can be done through your GP, health professional or by contacting a local treatment centre.
 When you speak to the support services you will have someone who will get to know you and your situation so you have the right kind of treatment and help.

-To access local support and treatment services:
+Local support and treatment services

-- find out how you can dispose of needles
+Find out how you can dispose of needles.

 You can also read advice on Public Health England's One You website about drinking.